Trigger for Autoimmune Disease Identified

 Autoimmune diseases occur when the immune system attacks and destroys the organs and tissue of its own host.
 Dozens of autoimmune diseases afflict millions of people in the United States.
 Several autoimmune diseases, including lupus, rheumatoid arthritis and multiple sclerosis strike women two to 10 times as often as men.
 Overall, about 80 percent of autoimmune patients are women.
 There is no cure for autoimmune disease.

 B cells are important players in autoimmune disease.
-The National Jewish Health research team, led by Chair of Biomedical Science Philippa Marrack, PhD, previously identified a subset of B cells that accumulate in autoimmune patients, autoimmune and elderly female mice.
+The National Jewish Health research team, led by Chair of the Department of Biomedical Research Philippa Marrack, PhD, previously identified a subset of B cells that accumulate in autoimmune patients, autoimmune and elderly female mice.
 They named the cells Age-associated B cells, or ABCs.
 Subsequent research showed that the transcription factor T-bet plays a crucial role in the appearance of ABC.
 Transcription factors bind to DNA inside cells and drive the expression of one or several genes.
 Researchers believe that T-bet appears inside cells when a combination of receptors on B-cell surfaces — TLR7, Interferon-gamma and the B-cell receptor — are stimulated.

 Through breeding and genetic techniques the research team eliminated the ability of autoimmune-prone mice to express T-bet inside their B cells.
 As a result, ABCs did not appear and the mice remained healthy.
 Kidney damage appeared in 80 percent of mice with T-bet in the B cells and in only 20 percent of T-bet-deficient mice.
 Seventy-five percent of mice with T-bet in their B cells died by 12 months, while 90 percent of T-bet-deficient mice survived 12 months.